voluntarily/vly2/docs/VP-1702 2021 Package updates.md

 This major update is still in beta but is the only version working with React 17.
 Go along with it for now and update when its officially released.

-## "recharts": "^2.1.4"

-Recharts is a Redefined chart library built with React and D3. used for charts in the ratings and statistics pages.

 ## Slug replaces Limax

 We were using two slug libraries. update and only use slug.